What to drink with fish’n’chips? Tea? Bubbles? Beer? And does it really matter? WineChap has the answers

 It definitely “marched to the beat of its own drum”/”didn’t give a shit” but with the exception of Qin, who admitted a scandalous disregard for the elixirs of Jerez, it proved a popular choice, Juel having to be prised off the bottle to move on.

 Of the next wine Les Croix Blanches Muscadet, she observed that just as “wines are sauce, so muscadet is lemon” – particularly appropriate for fish and chips.

-The subject of condiments having been raised, this led on to a heated discussion of the merits or otherwise of vinegar, ketchup, salt, pepper and that watered down brown sauce abomination preferred by the Scots.
+The subject of condiments having been raised, this led on to a heated discussion of the merits or otherwise of vinegar, ketchup, salt, pepper, chip seasoning for flavour and that watered down brown sauce abomination preferred by the Scots.

 Although it was generally agreed that ketchup was “a killer” when it came to pairing with wine, Qin remarked that the Dr Loosen ‘L’ Riesling complemented it quite well.

 Otherwise the riesling did not impress overly, Zeren suggesting it was “the right grape but the wrong wine” – a steelier dry trocken kabinett style being preferable with our fare.

 We agreed that introduction of a sweet chili dipping sauce for the excellent calamari would however show off the ‘L’ to better advantage.

 The creamier-textured cod preferred Guy’s Fromm Chardonnay but it was supposed that a richer, oakier style might be better, even if “asking for an oaked Chardonnay is like buying condoms as a teen”

 Henrietta’s Oolong tea “Iron Goddess of Mercy” sans milk loved chips – so long as they were unadulterated with any of the above, which possibly made it an unrealistic scenario although it proved quite resourceful against vinegar later on.